Alusp/AwsomebookWithES6/README.md

 # Awesome-books-using-ES6

-> This project is designed to implement plain javascript object.
-> This project contains .It shows you everything about me and the services I can provide.
+> Awesome Book is a simple web project that displays a user's book library and allows the user to add and remove books from the library, built with Html, CSS, and JavaScript.

 [Live Demo](https://alusp.github.io/AwsomebookWithES6/)